Published on August 14, 2019 by Rajarshi Maulik

-Rajarshi Maulik has 13 years of experience in commercial lending, investment banking and equity research.
-In his 6+ years at Acuity Knowledge Partners, he has worked with some of the largest investments banks in Europe.
-He is an expert in the UK housing sector and part of the commercial lending team at Bangalore delivery center.
+Rajarshi Maulik has 15 years of experience in commercial lending, investment banking and equity research.
+In his 8+ years at Acuity Knowledge Partners, he has worked with some of the largest banks in Europe.
+He is an expert in the Banking and UK housing sector and part of the commercial lending team at Bangalore delivery center.

 Securitisation – an antidote to non-performing....

 The impending COVID-19-induced surge in NPL volumes With the pandemic causing a sustained....Read More

 Overview The past year’s unprecedented circumstances have caused damage, both direct an....Read More